best trip CONTACT AN ADVISOR

 Difficulty Level: Challenging

-Day 3: Collpapampa – La Playa – Hidroelectrica – Aguas Calientes
+Day 3.
+Collpapampa La Playa - Hydroelectric - Aguas Calientes

-Today, we’ll wake you up at 6:00 a.m. for a nutritious breakfast.
-We’ll then begin a 5-hour hike through the spectacular Santa Teresa Valley to a place known as La Playa.
-Along the way, you’ll marvel at the vibrant scenery, surrounded by rivers, wild orchids, and extensive plantations of coffee, bananas, and avocados.
-You’ll also get to taste local fruits such as granadilla and passion fruit.
+Today we will wake you up at 6:00 am for a nutritious breakfast.
+Then, we will embark on a 5-hour hike thru the beautiful Santa Teresa valley to La Playa.
+On the way, admire the lively landscape, rivers, wild orchids, and vast plantations of coffee, bananas, and avocados.
+You will also be able to try local fruits such as granadilla and passion fruit.

-The hike continues across the valley, passing through a tropical region with waterfalls, exotic birds, fruit trees, and a rich diversity of flora and fauna.
+The hike continues on the other side of the valley, thru a tropical forest with waterfalls, exotic birds, fruit trees, and lush flora and fauna.

-Upon reaching La Playa, you’ll enjoy a delicious lunch prepared by our talented chefs and relax while attending a demonstration on coffee production.
-After a brief rest, we’ll take a private transport to the train station at Hidroelectrica.
-From there, you’ll either walk along the tracks surrounded by lush vegetation and the Urubamba River or take the train to Aguas Calientes if you’re feeling tired.
+To La Playa, lunch prepared by our chefs and a demonstration of the coffee process.
+After a brief rest, we will board private transportation to the train station in Hidroeléctrica.
+From there, we will walk along the tracks surrounded by vegetation and the Urubamba River; if you get tired, you can take the train to Aguascalientes.

 Walking Distance: 14 km / 8.6 miles